wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-community-partner-build-up-labs.md

 For this edition of our Startup Community Partner series, we caught up with João Pereira to find out more about Build Up labs and how they are boosting Lisbon's startup ecosystem.
 Enjoy our Q&A below!

-## Our startup community partner at a glance
+## Our Startup Community Partner at a Glance

 * **Name of Incubator**:  Build Up Labs
 * **Location**:  Lisbon, Portugal (with virtual incubation)